ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

 -- 4  d
 -- hello  world

--- ipairs returns index-value pairs and is mostly used for numeric tables.
-Non numeric keys in an array are ignored, while the index order is deterministic (in numeric order).
-Key order is unspecified. for index, val in ipairs(u) do print(index, val) end
+-- ipairs() returns index-value pairs and is used for numeric tables.
+-- Non numeric keys in an array are ignored, while the index order is in numeric order.
+-- When you create tables without keys, ipairs behaves as a numeric array and therefore the same as pairs.
+-- Attention: ipairs stops when it first encounters a gap. for index, val in ipairs(u) do print(index, val) end